 Most notably Lex Luthor constantly wore a ring made out of kryptonite for years.
 This had the result of him eventually losing the hand, and later dying of cancer.
-He got better by transferring is mind into a clone body.
+He survived the death by transferring is mind into a clone body.

 Most of the heroes in The Belgariad are sorcerers of ridiculous power.
 But they can almost never use their power to solve their problems because they're always hiding from an army of magic-wielding mooks, who would sense any use of sorcery from a mile away.

 In the Incarnations of Immortality novel "For the Love of Evil," the sorcerer Parry finds he cannot use his magic, because there is a sorcerer working for the group hunting him.
 Said sorcerer can detect his use of magic, and quickly find its location, from a long distance away.
 So, if he wants to stay hidden, he must not use magic.

 An awful lot of the Big Bad villains whom John Taylor goes up against just happen to have the ability to shut down his Gift and/or block him from seeing anything useful with it.

 In Larry Niven's "Man of Steel, Woman of Kleenex", he speculates on why so much darned Kryptonite has made its way to earth:

 "For our purposes, all forms of kryptonite are available in unlimited quantities.
 It has been estimated, from the startling tonnage of kryptonite fallen to Earth since the explosion of Krypton, that the planet must have outweighed our entire solar system.
 Doubtless the "planet" Krypton was a cooling black dwarf star, one of a binary pair, the other member being a red giant."